Juice Robinson: NXT (2012–2015)

-Return to the independent circuit (2015–2017)
+Independent circuit (2015–2017)

-It was announced that Parker would be wrestling at Combat Zone Wrestling's CZW Best of the Best XIV on April 11, 2015, under the ring name CJP.
-He made it to the semi finals before being defeated by Mike Bailey.
+It was announced that Parker would be wrestling at Combat Zone Wrestling's CZW Best of the Best XIV on April 11, 2015, under the ring name "CJP".
+He made it to the semi-finals before being defeated by Mike Bailey.
 In July 2015, Robinson competed for All Star Wrestling on the holiday camp circuit including shows at Butlins and forming a tag team with Sam Adonis.
 He also wrestled for other European indy groups including International Pro Wrestling: United Kingdom (IPW:UK).
-Robinson retired the CJP persona at the end of August 2015, returning to the ring name Juice Robinson.
+Robinson retired the CJP persona at the end of August 2015, returning to the ring name "Juice Robinson".

 In 2016, Robinson worked in Japan for the first time.
 On March 27, he appeared on a show promoted by Minoru Suzuki, called We Are Suzuki-gun 2, in a special six man match between wrestlers of Pro Wrestling Noah and New Japan Pro-Wrestling (NJPW).
 Representing NJPW, he teamed with Tencozy (Hiroyoshi Tenzan and Satoshi Kojima) in a defeat to Katsuhiko Nakajima, Maybach Taniguchi and Mitsuhiro Kitamiya.
 On October 22, he appeared on Noah's Autumn Navigation tour, where he teamed with Katsuyori Shibata, defeating Taniguchi and Go Shiozaki.

 On June 21, 2017, Consejo Mundial de Lucha Libre (CMLL) announced that Robinson as a participant in the 2017 International Gran Prix.
 On August 18, 2017, Robinson with Marco Corleone and Matt Taven defeated Diamante Azul, Valiente and Volador Jr. in Arena México.
 On August 26, Robinson defeated Shocker in Arena Coliseo.
 On September 1, Robinson was eliminated from the International Gran Prix torneo cibernetico by Volador Jr. Robinson's Mexican tour concluded the following day.